 Resource Impact Level of Significance Mitigation Measure(s) iii) Schools? iv) Parks? v) Other facilities?
 Section 4.14 Transportation Impact 4.14-1 Less than Significant No mitigation is required.
 Would the Project conflict with a program plan, ordinance or policy addressing the circulation system, including transit, roadway, bicycle, and pedestrian facilities?
 Impact 4.14-2 Less than Significant No mitigation is required.
 Would the Project conflict or be inconsistent with CEQA Guidelines Section 15064.3, subdivision (b)?
 Impact 4.14-3 Less than Significant No mitigation is required.
-Would the Project substantially increase hazards due to a geometric design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)?
-Impact 4.14-4 No impact No mitigation is required.
-Would the Project result in inadequate emergency access?
-Section 4.15 Tribal Consultation T Impact 4.15-1 Less than Significant with MM TCR-1: The Gabrieleno Band of Mission Indians - Kizh Nation shall be contacted, Would the Project cause a substantial adverse change in the Mitigation Incorporated as detailed in of any pre-contact and/or historic-era cultural resources discovered significance of a tribal cultural resource, defined in Public during project implementation, and be provided information regarding the nature Resources Code Section 21074 as either a site, feature, place, of the find, so as to provide Tribal input with regards to significance and treatment. cultural landscape that is geographically defined in terms of Should the find be deemed significant, as defined by CEQA (as amended, 2015), a the size and scope of the landscape, sacred place, or object cultural resource Monitoring and Treatment Plan shall be created by the with cultural value to a California Native American tribe, and archaeologist, in coordination with the Gabrieleno Band of Mission Indians - Kizh that is: Nation, and all subsequent finds shall be subject to the Monitoring and Treatment i) Listed or eligible for listing in the California Register of Plan.
+Would the Project substantially increase hazards due to a geometric design feature (e.g., sharp curves or dangerous Intersections) or incompatible uses (e.g., farm equipment)?
+No. Second and All and Almost the second second Impact 4.14-4 NO IMPACT No mitigation is required.
+Constinue of the Project result in inadequate emergency access?
+Section 4.15 Tribal Consultation Lessthen Cienificant with NAME TOD 4.
+The Columbus Dand of Mission Indiana .
+Kick Nation shall be contracted Impact 4.15-1 Less than Significant with WINI TCR-1: The Gabrieleno Band of Mission Indians - Kizh Nation shall be contacted, would the Project cause a substantial adverse change in the Mitigation incorporated as detailed in of any pre-contact and/or historic-era cultural resources discovered Significance of a tribal cultural resource, defined in Public of the find, so as to provide Tribal input with regards to significance and treatment cultural landscape that is geographically defined in terms of Should the find be deemed significant, as defined by CEOA (as amended 2015) a the size and scope of the landscape, sacred place, or object should the find be deened significant, as defined by CLQA (as amended, 2013), a cultural recourse.
+Monitoring and Treatment Plan shall be created by the with cultural value to a California Native American tribe and archaeologist in coordination with the Gabrieleno Band of Mission Indians - Kizh that is: Nation and all subsequent finds shall be subject to the Monitoring and Treatment i) Listed or eligible for listing in the California Register of Plan.
 The Monitoring and Treatment Plan shall allow for a monitor to be present Historical Resources, or in a local register of historical that represents the Gabrieleno Band of Mission Indians - Kizh Nation for the resources as defined in Public Resources Code remainder of the project, should the Gabrieleno Band of Mission Indians - Kizh 5020.1(k), or Nation elect to place a monitor on-site. ii) A resources determined by the lead agency, in its discretion and supported by substantial evidence, to MM TCR-2: Any and all archaeological/cultural documents created as a part of the be significant pursuant to criteria set forth in Project (isolate records, site records, survey reports, testing reports, etc.) shall be subdivision (c) of Public Resources Code Section supplied to the applicant and Lead Agency for dissemination to the Gabrieleno Band 5024.1.
-In applying the criteria set forth in subdivisions of Mission Indians - Kizh Nation.
-The Lead Agency and/or applicant shall, in good (c) of Public Resources Code Section 5024.1, the lead faith, consult with the Gabrieleno Band of Mission Indians - Kizh Nation throughout agency shall consider the significance of the resource the life of the project. to a California Native American tribe. to a camornia Native American tribe.
+In applying the criteria set forth in subdivisions faith concult with the Cabrielene Band of Mission Indians - Kith Nation throughout (c) of Public Resources Code Section 5024.1, the lead the life of the project agency shall consider the significance of the resource to a California Native American tribe.